ssec/polar2grid/doc/source/introduction.rst

 System Requirements
 -------------------

-System requirements for the Polar2Grid software are as follows:
+System requirements for the |project| software are as follows:
  * Intel or AMD CPU with 64-bit instruction support
- * 8 GB RAM (minimum)
+ * 16 GB RAM (minimum)
- * CentOS 6 64-bit Linux (or other compatible 64-bit Linux distribution)
+ * CentOS 7 64-bit Linux (or other compatible 64-bit Linux distribution)
- * 3 GB disk space (minimum)
+ * 5 GB disk space (minimum)
  * GLIBC version 2.7 or higher (execute “/lib64/libc.so.6” to find the version number)

 Linux terminal commands included in these instructions assume the bash shell is used.